NIVANorge/Mobius2/docs/existingmodels/autogen/autogen.md

 Here is documentation for some of the modules that is auto-generated based on the model files.

+Some of the concepts (like State Variable, Flux) will be better explained once the language documentation is written.

 (This is work in progress and may be broken in some aspects).